 Although Bolu Market, located near Rantepao, is famous for selling buffalos, you will find a whole range of products here.
 In fact, the bull market is a rather sad place, and we enjoyed the colorful vegetable market much more.
 What we liked the most was the preparation for the market.
 A day before, during our car trip, we watched the bulls on the local farms being washed and pampered to look impressive for the future buyers.
 Remember that Bolu Market is open only once in 6 days.

 Marante is located near Bolu Market.
 You can even walk here from the market.
 When you pass the lively school with shouting kids, look up to the rocks on the other side of the street.
 You will find the caves full of Tau Tau looking at you silently.
 The contrast between the two worlds can give you goosebumps.

 Pallawa is a beautiful traditional village with manicured traditional houses, full of little family stores where you can buy the best souvenirs in Toraja Land.
 The village is still inhabited and expanding - we witnessed the process of building a new tongkonan here.

 Just as we thought we had seen everything in Toraja Land, comes Lokomata.
-It is a huge burial stone, a boulder really, where the contemporary burials take place.
-During our visit we actually witnessed a future grave being carved.
+It is a colossal burial stone, a boulder really, where the contemporary burials take place.
+During our visit, we actually witnessed a future grave being carved.
 The size of the stone is impressive on its own, but the decorative grave doors and the nearby field of ritual menhirs make Lokomata a must in your itinerary.